Maknee/maknee.github.io/_posts/2018-12-06-RTX-DXR Path Tracer.md

 - Loading the image to compare currently rendered image with the loaded image side by side
 - Effects such as anti-aliasing and depth of field
 - Much more other small editing capabilities

-The list will expand as work continues on the project.
+- Other stuff as time progresses

 # Blog about history of project

 ## Starting out the project

-Ziad was working hard on trying to find a final project to do and kudos to him for doing so.
+Zied was working hard on trying to find a final project to do and kudos to him for doing so.
 In the end, the team was formed and our team name was rtx-on (based on the [meme](https://knowyourmeme.com/memes/rtx-off-rtx-on))

 <img src="/assets/images/posts/2018-12-06/rtx-on.png" width="35%">